 Councillors will vote by ranking the candidates in order of preference, i.e., by marking a 1 for their first choice, a 2 for their second choice, and progressively higher numbers for each of their subsequent choices.

-The Registrar will tabulate the scores given to each of the candidates.
+The Registrar will ensure that the scores given to each of the candidates are tabulated.

 The Registrar will declare the candidate with the lowest total score (i.e., the highest level of support) to be elected.